 Time to get out the "Spammer-B-Gone."

-For the link spammers - Set up a moderation rule that screens links.
+For the link spammers - Set up an automation rule that screens links.
 This gives you the chance to ban and delete the spammy content directly from the moderation queue, while still allowing your own community members to post relevant links.
 You can use this same tool to screen for common spam words (like Gucci or those little blue pills).

 For the jumble members - If you start to get the nonsense accounts, you can temporarily (or permanently) pre-screen all new registrations.
 Go to Registration Settings and check "moderate (manually approve) all new member registrations."
 It's a pretty safe bet that "xfyuidy" is not going to be a productive member of your community.

-Updated: We now offer a complete comment spam option via Akismet integration, as a paid add-on available for all customers (buy it through your control panel).
+Comment spam - We also offer a complete comment spam option via Akismet integration, as an add-on available for all customers (buy it through your control panel).
 This is another powerful avenue for fighting the spammers.